enemonsieur/offis_repo/PROJECTS/Threads Twitter.md

 COLLECT IDEAS THAT RESONATE
-In any video, book, article you read, 2-3 ideas Another way to make your system more efficient is to only collect the In any content you're consuming, there are always 1 or 2 key insights.
-But they usually get buried in all the highlights, notes, and links we save.
-Instead, learn to collect only what makes you think: "Oh!
-I wasn't ready for that!"
+In any video, book, article you read, 2-3 ideas usually stand out.
+It makes no sense to take notes and highlight every argument, when you'll look at 99% of them and think: "Meh.
+Kinda obvious."

+Learn to understand what resonates with you at a deeper level and you'll speed up your researching phase.

-But, what if I miss something important?
-Well, key ideas tend to stick in your brain for 1-2 days.
+But, what if I miss something important?!
+Well,  tend to stick in your brain for 1-2 days.
 This is plenty of time to go back and add that information.
 This makes your system full of high-quality notes.

 INTERMEDIATE PACKAGES